since1968/stat-blocks/homebrewery/src/forge-domain-radiant.markdown

 ### Radiant Forge Domain
 The gods of the forge are patrons of weaponmakers who work with metal, such as the mighty elf artisan whose diamond-tipped arrows of mithral have felled demon lords.
-Clerics of these deities search for objects lost to the forces of darkness, liberate mines overrun by orcs, and uncover rare and wondrous materials necessary to create potent magic items.
-Clerics of the radiant forge often begin their careers as blacksmiths, barbarians, or soldiers.
+Clerics of these deities march into battle against the forces of darkness, and often begin their careers as blacksmiths, barbarians, or soldiers.

 ##### Radiant Forge Domain Features
 | Cleric Level | Feature |